GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/protocol.md

    into a CVR, the PBS commits to that interpretation and emits a receipt R, and the voter V is asked if he or she wishes to *cast* or *challenge* the device.
+   @design dmz I don't believe that it is reasonable, from a security perception point of view, to have the ballot scanning device be the same device that decides whether a ballot is cast or challenged.
+It is true that it cryptographically commits to the ballot before getting that input from the user... but one could imagine it not notifying the rest of the network about that commitment until after the user has decided to challenge or cast, and that could potentially cause problems.
+It's also unseemly - much like having combination printer/scanner/ballot boxes that use the same paper path for the printer and the scanner.
+Instead, the voter should either (1) decide at the smart ballot box whether to challenge or cast, or (2) as in STAR-Vote, cast by putting the ballot in the smart ballot box or challenge by going to an EO who marks the the ballot as challenged at the controller.

 6.a. *Challenge* If V challenges the PBS, then B is cryptographically
      spoiled and returned to the voter and they are told to return to